Holiday highlights on Guam

 Guam may not conjure up images of a typical winter holiday setting, but Christmas spirit and traditions thrive on this tropical paradise.

-With illuminations that will begin lighting up the streets of Tumon on Dec.
-17, a series of exciting annual holiday events have or will bring holiday cheer.
-The events range from the Holiday Lights and Snow Show in a shopping mall and beachside Nativity scene, to a New Year’s Eve fireworks display.
+Since illuminations began lighting up the streets of Tumon on Dec.
+5, a series of exciting annual holiday events have or will bring holiday cheer.
+The events range from the Holiday Lights and Snow Show in a shopping mall and a Christmas Eve candlelight service, to a New Year’s Eve fireworks display.

-According to Sayumi Ishioka, who’s lived on Guam for long time and is part of the management at Micronesia Mall, there are a lot of outdoor parties going on throughout the season.
+According to Sayumi Ishioka, who has lived on Guam for a long time and is part of the management at Micronesia Mall, there are a lot of outdoor parties going on throughout the season.

 “Santa Claus forgoes his usual fuzzy ensemble for shorts and a T-shirt, and children spend Christmas on a white beach instead of a snow field,” Ishioka said.